 Byrns points to the contributions and importance of great visionaries in the college, both current and past, for the special education program being selected for this honor.

 Those same visionaries also played a part in changing the future of the education degree in Texas.
-As of December 2020, pre-service teachers no longer receive an Interdisciplinary Studies degree.
+As of December 2020, pre-service teachers no longer receive a B.S. in Education degree.
 They will now graduate with a degree in Education.

 “It has been one of the fastest turnarounds I have ever seen.
 This shows, at both the university and state level, that the status of these well-deserved teachers is being elevated,” said Byrns.